digital-futures-academy/airport-challenge/Extra/README.md

 I want to prevent asking the airport to let planes take-off which are not at the airport, or land a plane that's already landed
 To avoid confusion

 I think splitting the user story into 2 parts helps with clarity and precise functionality.
-However both can be done with same Model
+However both can be done with same Model.
+This however will require going back to land and takeoff tests since new property (inFlight) will determine if method calls are allowed

 User Story 5.1